22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 # Fast payments with Mercado Pago

-With ----[mlb]---- Checkout Transparente ------------ ----[mla, mlm]---- Checkout API ------------, you can offer buyers the option to pay with the debit and credit cards saved in their Mercado Pago wallet or with their account money.
+Mercado Pago's ----[mlb]----Checkout Transparente------------ ----[mla, mlm]---- Checkout API ------------ now offers **Fast Payments with Mercado Pago**.
+With this solution, it is possible to provide buyers with an experience that speeds up the payment process using the data saved in our ecosystem.

-With the buyer's authorization, Mercado Pago will display their available payment methods as options for making the payment within the store, providing a higher payment approval rate and a streamlined and secure shopping experience.
+With the buyer's authorization, we will facilitate the payment methods available in Mercado Pago or Mercado Livre to offer them directly at the store's checkout, creating a faster, safer and frictionless experience for the buyer.

 ----[mlb]----
 ![Experience from the frontend](/images/api-orders/supertoken-fullexp-mlb.gif)